 Carrie-Anne Moss broke through as an actress to keep an eye on with her performance as Trinity in The Matrix.
 She is the first character of the group the viewer meets, and has to draw the viewer in all on her own.
 That beginning action sequence she’s in is a highlight of the film – she does a great job of giving viewers a highlight of what is to come.
 Having a female lead co-exist with male leads usually isn’t done in films – usually it’s the male hero and the female-in-distress scenario – but she does a great job of balancing it out, outshining many of her male counterparts in the film.
 Not bad for someone most had never heard of before this film.

-Hugo Weaving, now wildly popular after his success with The Lord Of The Rings trilogy and , shows why he’s become a favorite for large action pictures with his performance as Agent Smith in The Matrix – and also shows why they kept his character around for the sequels as well.
+Hugo Weaving, now wildly popular after his success with The Lord of the Rings: The Fellowship of the Ring (2001) and it’s sequels, and V For Vendetta (2006), shows why he’s become a favorite for large action pictures with his performance as Agent Smith in The Matrix – and also shows why they kept his character around for the sequels as well.
 Once a character hears Agent Smith speak, they immediately know he’s one of the bad guys – yet his demeanor is professionally restrained for the most part.
 When that professional exterior does develop a crack, it’s even more entertaining to watch him break down a bit, and succumb to urges he obviously has never experienced before.

 A lot has been said about the special effects in The Matrix – and for good reason.
 The Matrix‘s effects were so groundbreaking in fact, they introduced a new word into the lexicon of the general public – “bullet-time”.
 While this process has since been copied in everything from other films to video games (to the point where it’s getting a little ridiculous), The Matrix is the first – and still the best.
 “Bullet-Time,”, like the other special effects of The Matrix have not lost anything in the past 9 years, and are still as exciting and adrenaline-pumping as they were the first time around.